atas/ssg/README.md

-# Ata's SSG - PHP-based Vanilla-HTML Static Site Generator for GitHub Pages
+# Ata's SSG - Simple PHP Static Site Generator for GitHub Pages

 - No frameworks.
 - No templating.